Skip to content

 (20 credit points)

-This module introduces a variety of practical technical skills and the concepts of safe professional practice.
+Establish and build on your knowledge of key professional costume practices as you understand the concepts of safe professional practice.
 Through exploration of a range of materials and processes, you will build relevant skills and develop your practical knowledge base, while allowing flexibility for personal direction and acquiring an understanding of industry needs.

 (20 credit points)